-Agreed and market value car insurance: How are they actually different?
+Agreed and market value car insurance: How are they actually different and which one should you go with?

 One of the many decisions you will encounter when picking a car insurance policy is whether you should insure your vehicle for an agreed value or for its market value.